 There are specific gatekeepers to each level that can help identify and prevent potential hacks.
-All in all a lot of the responsibility comes down to how you manage your electronic lifestyle.
+All in all, a lot of the responsibility comes down to how you manage your electronic lifestyle.

 Soft/mid-grade attacks are the more common form of hacking that companies face.
 The gatekeepers for this level of attack include the employees and the IT department.
 With this type of attack, hackers are able to enter into a company database through phishing or exploiting a known password schema to gain access into the system.
 These attacks can also happen due to insider information from disgruntled employees given to hackers.

-Forrester’s 2016 Global Business Technographics® Security Survey revealed around 49% of global network security decision-makers reported that they had experienced at least one breach over the past 12-months.
+Forrester’s 2016 Global Business Technographics® Security Survey revealed that around 49% of global network security decision-makers reported they had experienced at least one breach over the past 12 months.
 Soft/mid-grade attacks can be avoided by the implementation of employee education such as online security courses that require a refresher every year.
 Other measures to stop such attacks include a vigilant IT, having a strong rotating password in place, and ensuring that any suspicious emails or activity is addressed immediately.

 The second and more extreme level of cyber-attacks are known as a hard attack.
 Malware, Ransomware, and Denial-of-Service (DoS) viruses are examples.
 These attacks are more difficult to engineer as they require more leg work.
-Hackers are searching through code, looking for various security holes and may even necessitate physical access to company buildings in order to retrieve the information they need.
+Hackers are searching through code, looking for various security holes, and may even necessitate physical access to company buildings in order to retrieve the information they need.

-In a recent Forrester study found that software vulnerability is responsible for 42 percent of attacks.
+A recent Forrester study found that software vulnerability is responsible for 42 percent of attacks.
 These threats can inflict significant monetary damage to a company.
 The majority of these threats exploit known software vulnerabilities.
-For this level of cyberattacks, it is vital to keep the company’s software updated.
+For this level of cyberattack, it is vital to keep the company’s software updated.
 Immediate and frequent updates of security software, application of security patches, and better physical security are the best precautions a company can take to deter these intrusions.
 The immediacy of these updates can sometimes be the difference between a small or non-issue and a major issue; it is crucial that IT departments have the tools to update their software.

 Becoming more proactive

 Although educated employees and a strong IT department are crucial to keeping hackers out of the company’s data, these best practices and solutions, such as anti-malware, virus-protection, and firewalls, are useless without the proper implementation.
 The real security holes are found when IT cannot update or have not updated their equipment.
-Machines that are in a low power state are typically unreachable and, as a result, unavailable for an emergency security update.
+Machines that are in a low power state are typically unreachable, and, as a result, unavailable for an emergency security update.

 Enterprise-wide, effective wake solutions are an investment that companies should make in order to ensure their networks are effectively executing software patching updates.
 Machines that are powered down will not receive or process updates sent out by IT departments until they are awakened.
 Implementation of wake software allows machines that are powered down to be awakened and alerted to the updates so that their systems can adapt and download the changes that help to lessen their cyber vulnerability.
-Power Management solutions that include enterprise-wide wake help solve the waking issue as a complement to their function.
+Power management solutions that include enterprise-wide wake help solve the waking issue as a complement to their function.
 Companies using this technology have seen increased success in software updates, from about 60 percent before the implementation of the wake solutions software to about 95 percent success after the use of this software.